logdis/logdis-plugins/logdis-output-stdout/ReadMe.md

 **This is an officially supported http://logdis.io/ plugin.**

-Prints each log message to `stdout` in JSON format, one log message per line.
+An output plugin which prints each log message to `stdout` in JSON format, one log message per line.

 ## Synopsis ##